INVIVE™ Cardiac Resynchronization Therapy Pacemaker (CRT-P)

 - And asynchronous pacing is contraindicated in the presence (or likelihood) of competition between paced and intrinsic rhythms.

 Read this manual thoroughly before implantation to avoid damage to the pulse generator and/or lead.
 For single patient use only.
 Do not reuse, reprocess, or resterilize.
-Such damage may result in patient injury, illness, or death.
+Reuse, reprocessing, or resterilization may compromise the structural integrity of the device and/or lead to device failure which, in turn, may result in patient injury, illness, or death.
 Always have external defibrillation equipment available during implant and electrophysiologic testing.
 Using multiple pulse generators could cause pulse generator interaction, resulting in patient injury or a lack of therapy delivery.
 In response to applicable nonrecoverable or repeat fault conditions, the pulse generator will switch irreversibly to Safety Core operation.
-Do not kink, twist, or braid the lead with other leads.
+Safety Core pacing may be unipolar, which may interact with an ICD.
+Safety Core behavior is affected by MRI Protection Mode.
+Do not kink, twist, or braid the lead with other leads as doing so could cause lead insulation abrasion damage or conductor damage.
 For leads that require the use of a Connector Tool, use caution handling the lead terminal when the Connector Tool is not present on the lead.
 Do not contact any other portion of the IS4–LLLL lead terminal, other than the terminal pin, even when the lead cap is in place.
 Do not use atrial tracking modes in patients with chronic refractory atrial tachyarrhythmias.
 Do not use atrial-only modes in patients with heart failure.
 Lead Safety Switch should be programmed Off for patients with an ICD.
 Unipolar pacing due to Lead Safety Switch is contraindicated for patients with an ICD.
+Automatic Lead Recognition should be programmed to Off before implant with patients with an ICD.
 Unipolar pacing due to RAAT is contraindicated and should be programmed off for patients with an ICD.
 Left ventricular lead dislodgement to a position near the atria can result in atrial oversensing and left ventricular pacing inhibition.
 If programmed to a fixed atrial Sensitivity value of 0.15 mV, or a fixed sensitivity value of 2.0 mV or less in a unipolar lead configuration in any chamber, the pulse generator may be more susceptible to electromagnetic interference.
 Advise patients to seek medical guidance before entering environments that could adversely affect the operation of the active implantable medical device.
-Do not expose a patient to MRI scanning.
+VISIONIST X4 and VALITUDE X4 devices are considered MR Conditional.
+For these devices, unless all of the MRI Conditions of Use are met, MRI scanning of the patient does not meet MR Conditional requirements for the implanted system.
+Significant harm to or death of the patient and /or damage to the implanted system may result.
+All other devices covered by this statement are not MR conditional.
+Do not expose patients with non-MR Conditional devices to MRI scanning.
+For potential adverse events when Conditions of Use are met or not met, refer to the MRI Technical Guide.
 Do not subject a patient with an implanted pulse generator and/or lead to diathermy.

 Refer to the product labeling for specific indications, contraindications, warnings/precautions and adverse events.
 Rx only.
-(Rev C) 046774 AF
+(Rev E) 046774 AH